Bunnies

 Other rabbits will also provide cause for stress in rabbits.
 If the rabbits have not been sterilized, then they may try to mount the other.
 This isn't always as a means of procreation.
 Male rabbits may mount other males as a way to relieve pent up sexual energy or even simply to assert dominance.
 While we try our best top create convivial living spaces for our beloved pets, there are many elements which can lead to stress.
 However, it is important to note that quality of care is very important.
 A 2018 study has also shown that domestic rabbits are much less frightened than their will cousins[2], so domestication does seem to be having an effect.

 The above stressful situations may make a rabbit shake and even spray urine too.
-If you have just brought your pet home, you might want to read more about how to look after a rabbit and how to understand it.

 Why Is My Rabbit Shaking? - Why do bunnies shake when they're frightened?